Struck Counterfeits by Jack D. Young for Early American Coppers (EAC) ……

 Another majorly holed source coin; this one was slabbed and sold twice after the dies were completed for the coining of the fakes; I actually own the source, currently in a TPG holder.

-Holed again, this is the latest date we have encountered from this series of struck fakes; the resulting “visor head” makes these rather easy to spot.
+Holed again, this is the latest date we have encountered from this series of Struck Counterfeits fakes; the resulting “visor head” makes these rather easy to spot.

-These blemishes are all in the dies, apparently, impressing these common identifiers on all examples struck; individual pieces have other marks, damage and inflicted “weathering”, possibly to try and hide the truth, but a diligent eye can still help flush them out.
+These blemishes are all in the dies, apparently, impressing these common identifiers on all examples Struck Counterfeits; individual pieces have other marks, damage and inflicted “weathering”, possibly to try and hide the truth, but a diligent eye can still help flush them out.

 I hope this article is informative and gives a sense of what we as a hobby are facing; additional future articles are planned to present specific one-page “attribution guides” for the examples documented to date depending on interest.
 As we continue the research and hunt for additional examples we are continuing to develop a database and our efforts to “get the word out”.